JunbeomL22/biscuit-converter/README.md

    - ASCII digits range from 0x30 ("0") to 0x39 ("9").
    - The least significant 4 bits of an ASCII digit represent its numerical value.

-2. Little-endian representation:
+2. Little-endian representation is assumed
-   - Numbers are stored in little-endian format in memory.
-   - String slice memory order is opposite to what we see visually.

 3. Bit shifting:
    - When shifting bits, empty spaces are filled with zeros.